 Dates for Spring Break 2023

 Spring break depends on where you live.
 There is no Statewide month for spring break.
 It is up to each district to determine its own school calendar.
 Most of the schools around Los Angeles typically have spring break in April.
 This year spring break overlaps into the end of March.

 To help you gauge crowds & plan ahead, it’s good to know the elementary to high school Southern California Spring Break Dates for 2023.

-There’s too many districts to list them all, but here’s the Spring Break dates for the 3 biggest school districts in the Los Angeles area and a few others.
+There are too many districts to list them all, but here are the Spring Break dates for the 3 biggest school districts in the Los Angeles area and a few others.
 I used the Saturday before as the “start” date and the Sunday after as the end date.

 Biggest Southern California School District Spring Break Dates 2023